 Home renovations continue here a mile south of the sun.
 We haven’t found any dangers this week, thank goodness.
 The potential fire hazard in the canned lights was enough for me to deal with.
-My husband finished the demo on the rock wall, so the drywall and bump-out are all removed now.
-He had to reframe part of the wall where the arch was indented.
+We finished the demo on the rock wall, so the drywall and bump-out are all removed now.
+We had to reframe part of the wall where the arch was indented.
 He also took out three doors.
 Removing pre-hung doors isn’t as easy as I might have thought.
-But it was easy for me sitting in my chair writing and watching my husband remove the trim from all three doors on both sides, then remove the frame and door.
-These are solid core either-foot doors.
-They are not light weight.
+But it was easy for me sitting in my chair writing and watching someone remove the trim from all three doors on both sides, then remove the frame and door.
+These are solid core eight-foot doors.
+They are not light.
 Today he framed one of the doorways and added an outlet near count height on what will be a new wall in our butler’s pantry.
 Because of that wall, we get to add more cabinets and a special space for my special Jimmy Buffett Margarita Machine.
 Thank goodness for that special space.

 Tonight we designed our fireplace and built-ins around it.
-I’d like to thank the bitter owners, Bitterballs is what they will be referred to from now on, who pulled out the built-ins that came with the home.
 Since we are no longer stuck with what the builder put in twelve years ago, we can create something very cool.

-We have ben designing our kitchen and floors lately.
+We have been designing our kitchen and floors lately.
 We are *this close* to ordering materials.
 If only I can decide on which ones…